 “Better” is always relative to a bar that has been set quite low.

-I began a new treatment protocol three months ago.
+I began a new treatment protocol three where to buy lady soma products months ago.
 It is intense and much like a Cancer patient undergoing chemo to attack the cancer cells, a Lyme Disease patient must undergo an aggressive treatment to attack the multitude of infections hiding in the body.
 At times, the treatment seems severe, even cruel, but the hope of a better quality of life and the desire to live compels me to press onward.

 Normally, I write about the areas where I have experienced improvement during my treatment and set goals for the areas in which I would like to see further progress.
 This time however, I am penning an honest look at the ups and downs of living with a chronic illness.
 Sometimes, time passes with little to no improvement.
 Presently, this is where I find myself.